MrSiz/c-Code/README.md

 Viusual studio 2015

 ## Liscense
-Copyright &copy 2016, Huan Zhao.
+Copyright © 2016, Huan Zhao.
 All rights reserved.
-This project is governed by the BSD 2-clause license that can be found in the License file.
+This project is governed by the BSD 2-clause license
+that can be found in the License file.